Pollinator Pathway Application

-The Illinois Prairie Chapter of Wild Ones Pollinator Pathway is intended to improve the health and abundance of both pollinators and the native plants that sustain them.
-By mapping native plantings in central Illinois, we hope to both build awareness of local native plantings and recruit participants to fill in the gaps where resources for pollinators are scarce.
-At this time, we are mapping plantings only in Livingston, McLean, Peoria, Tazewell, and Woodford counties.
-This is the initial roll-out of this program and other counties may be added in the future.
+The Illinois Prairie Chapter of Wild Ones Pollinator Pathway Project is intended to improve the health and abundance of both pollinators and the native plants that sustain them.
+By mapping native plantings in Central Illinois, we hope to both build awareness of local native plantings and recruit participants to fill in the gaps where resources for pollinators are scarce.
+At this time, we are mapping plantings only in Champaign, DeWitt, Livingston, McLean, Peoria, Tazewell, and Woodford counties.
+Champaign County was added June 19th, 2023 and Dewitt County added July 10th, 2023.
+Other counties may be added in the future.

-The application will ask you which seasons your plants bloom in.
-If you need help determining which season a plant blooms in, please refer to the University of Illinois Extension Wildflower website HERE.
-You can search for a plant by either common name or scientific name and then click on the specific plant profile to see various plant characteristics.
+If you need help determining in which season a plant blooms, refer to the University of Illinois Extension Wildflower website.
+You can search by either the common or scientific plant name and then click on the specific plant profile to see various plant characteristics.

-If you have questions about this program, please contact the Pollinator Pathway Committee at our email address email@example.com.
+If you have questions about this program, please contact the Pollinator Pathway Committee using the Chapter’s email address [email protected].